Corvette Black Book 1953-2022

 Tough act to follow

-Introduced in 1978 with 60 pages a bit over 6-inches tall, the Corvette Black Book has grown over the years to 160 pages a full ten inches in height.
-The beauty of the Corvette Black Book, like the car itself, is in its evolution.
-These are pocket-sized marvels with thousands of Corvette facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of each model’s unique details.
-By categorizing all this in a precise year-to-year format, the Corvette Black Book puts phenomenal expertise at your fingertips.
+Introduced in 1978 with 60 pages about 6-inches tall, the Corvette Black Book has grown to 176 pages ten inches in height.
+Its beauty, like the car itself, is in its evolution.
+These are pocket-sized marvels with thousands of facts, options and option codes, exterior and interior colors and codes, production figures, serial numbers for body, engine, and component parts, original “window sticker” prices, and a compilation of each model’s unique details.
+In its precise year-to-year format, the Corvette Black Book puts phenomenal expertise at your fingertips.

 Improved yet again

 In the Corvette Black Book, production quantities usually trail by one year.
 So in addition to 2021 introductory data, the 2021 edition includes 2020 quantities and running production changes.
 It’s all part of an endless effort to maintain the book’s reputation for detail and accuracy.
 To be clear, it is not a guide to current values.

 No one’s perfect, but after four decades of attention to detail, the Corvette Black Book has become the enthusiast’s bible.
 Next time you visit a top quality Corvette restoration shop, see if there isn’t a you-know-what lying around.
 Notice which book is stuffed into enthusiasts’ pockets at Corvette events around the world.